Jack-723/hpc-monte-carlo/docs/paper.md

 | Compute   | ~50%       | ~60%             |
 | MPI Reduce| <1%        | <1%              |
 | I/O       | ~4%        | ~4%              |

+**Note:** Detailed profiling with tools like `perf`, `VTune`, or `sacct` resource tracking would provide deeper insights into cache behavior, memory bandwidth utilization, and instruction-level bottlenecks, but was not available for this cluster run.

 **Bottleneck Identification:**
 1. **Compute-bound:** 95%+ time in RNG + arithmetic